openai/openai-python/chatml.md

 (This document is a preview of the underlying format consumed by ChatGPT models.
-As a developer, you can use our [higher-level API](https://platform.openai.com/docs/guides/chat) and won't need to iteract directly with this format today — but expect to have the option in the future!)
+As a developer, you can use our [higher-level API](https://platform.openai.com/docs/guides/chat) and won't need to interact directly with this format today — but expect to have the option in the future!)

 Traditionally, GPT models consumed unstructured text.
 ChatGPT models